 - Psychiatric care

-For nurses with bachelor or master degree:
+For nurses with bachelor’s or master’s degrees:

 - Head of the department